 2. It’s a bandwagon, it’s hype.

 Or, put another way, it’s turned into a powerful and popular social and cultural movement.
+One of the big macro mega-themes of our time.
 I have some sympathy for why some people feel it’s like a bandwagon but this isn’t a reason to reject it, the opposite in fact.
 As investors, surely it pays to properly understand such a broad movement?
 I could argue that it’s precisely because something turns into a bandwagon that investors SHOULD take note of it.
 The same people who dismiss it as a bandwagon today were often the ones dismissing it as a fringe movement a few years ago, so you can’t have it both ways.

 A deeper point here is that this is a movement where collective action is at the heart of things, but this conflicts ideologically with how some people operate.
 Those of a certain political stance will reject outright anything that smells like collective action because they think it’s socialism.
 It’s time to put dogma to one side and consider this on its merits.
 Finally, there is one category of individual here who seem to believe so deeply in their own exceptionalism that they reject the idea of participating in any kind of broader movement.
 Again, consider things on their merits here, don’t be that person.